."Skutler" Motorsports,

 .

-Eventually, the lines between loyalty, professionalism, and wanton greed were blurred.
-Agreements be damned, the folks holding the purse strings simply wanted more.
-Something's got to give; one can't promote the Utopian concept of a little something for everybody by oneself.
-Ultimately, the gold standard of equitable profit for everyone was bulldozed aside.
-In a business situation with competing interests this is typically where the wheels come off the wagon.
+gold standard of equitable profit for all was bulldozed aside.
+In a business situation with competing interests this is typically where the proverbial wheels fall off the wagon.
 And the moral of this story?
-Greed can be the undoing of any business.
+Excessive greed will undo most any business endeavor.

 .